- Home Based

 How has operating a franchised brand benefited your franchisees in the short and long term?

 Our identity is quite recognisable.
-But with any brand it so much more than a logo - it’s about the culture.
+But with any brand it so much more than a logo - it’s about the culture and how you deliver on your brand promise.
 Our values and how we operate has helped us select and award our Franchise to people who share our passion and purpose.

-We have a good national reach now and people have heard of us or seen us in- offline or online.
+We have very good national reach and people have heard of us or seen us, offline or online.

 The benefit of clarity of purpose has enabled us to make a difference in new markets.
-We are now working with older people in care homes and living at home initiatives.
+We now support all ages including senior citizens in care homes and living at home initiatives.
 This means we can stay true to what we believe in and make a difference to a wider audience.

 Is brand training incorporated into new franchisees training programme and do you have brand guidelines in place?

 It’s quite simple really.
-It’s not what we make but how we make people feel.
-Taking the time to make eye contact, to smile, to be interested in other people - the little things are the big thing.
+For us the focus is “not what we make but how we make people feel”.
+As well as ensure the activities are epic, for us it’s taking the time to make eye contact, to smile, to be interested in other people.
+The little things are the big things.

 We recruit our creative hub head office team based on our values and live by these values.
 It means we care for each other and our franchise owners.
 It is always commented on at training how people feel recognised and valued by everyone in the team.

-So we walk the talk and demonstrate how to give care and respect.
-From how we speak to a caretaker of a venue to how we conduct a client meeting and do course hoe we deliver fun, engaging creative experience.
+So, we walk the talk and demonstrate how to give care and respect.
+From how we speak to a caretaker of a venue to how we conduct a client meeting and of course how we deliver a fun, engaging creative experience.

 Yes, we do have brand guidelines.

-We do lead a team of pipe who quite like being creative so we are mindful of providing guidelines and a framework for them to flex their creativity.
-We need to ensure we all stay in brand so we have recently introduced some technology to Support this.
-We work with Besley and Copp and have a great brand demand system for adverts, which means franchisees can edit and create branded adverts and assets within a wide range of templates.
+We lead a team of people who quite like being creative, so we are mindful of providing guidelines and a framework for them to flex their own creativity if they want to.
+We need to ensure we all stay on brand so we have technology to support this.
+We have a great brand demand system for adverts, which means franchisees can edit and create branded adverts and assets within a wide range of templates.

-We have created a new marketing portal with the help of Full Story Marketing.
-We now provide a monthly toolkit of resources.
-We run regular photos shoots to capture the experiences so our franchise owners have what they need to tell a story.
+We have created a new marketing portal so franchisees can access their monthly toolkit of resources.
+We run regular photos shoots and provide guidance on creating imagery to capture the experiences, so our franchise owners have what they need to tell a story.

 How do you monitor franchisees and ensure they adhere to brand guidelines in their on- and off-line marketing?

-We also have our franchise support managers who visit, and run regional meetings.
-We monitor and follow up our Trustpilot reviews from customers and survey our customers.
+We actively listen and respond to our franchise partners on social media.
+Our franchise support managers monitor, visit and run regional meetings.
+We follow up our Trustpilot reviews from customers and survey our customers too.

 As the franchisor, you set the tone and voice of the brand, how do you ensure franchisees meet/match these in their service delivery?

 We award our franchise to people who share our values and purpose.
-We only award to 2 percent of enquirers.
+We only award to two percent of enquirers.
 We run a profile to help identify training areas.

-Helping franchise owners feel part of the big picture and brand is really important.
+Helping franchise owners feel part of the big picture and brand is important.

 Regular communication, local level, regional and national- and that’s across the whole business.

-Videos from the delivering happiness team- that’s the warehouse team.
-With great product offers.
+We ensure the communication comes from all the support team.
+This includes videos from the delivering happiness team - that’s our warehouse team.
 These are fun and always include great deals.
-Monthly video FaceTime live from me and some of the team.
+Fortnightly masterclass and regular zooms help to keep us all connected.
 Our Facebook group is very active and the team comment on here.
-Where we see things not going well, we pick up the phone or go and visit.
+If we see things are not going right, we pick up the phone or go and visit.
+Early intervention and support, helps a franchisee achieve their goals and grow their business.

 When selling a franchise, how important is it for franchisees to share some of the core values and principles that lay at the heart of your brand?

-We have been able to inspire over 650,000 Children families and adults because of our great family to franchise owners.
+We have been able to inspire over 1.8 million children and adults because of our great family to franchise owners.

 Has your brand stayed the same since its inception or has it evolved?

-The core values I wrote down have actually strengthened.
+The core values we created have strengthened.
 I often say if you cut through our business, they run right through like the words in a piece of rock.
 Like any rope the more string threads you have joining up the stronger the rope.
 I believe we are better together and there is great value in being part of something bigger than yourself.

-We rebranded our look last year and now have a more modern, bright and warm image.
-We have carried our rebranding right through our sub brands and imagery.
-From the look of our Facebook profile pictures to style of images shared on Social.
+We refreshed our imagery in 2018 and now have a more modern, bright and warm image.
+We have carried our rebranding right through our sub brands and imagery too.
+From the look of our Facebook profile pictures to style of images shared on social.
 We now look more like the family we are.

 Our income streams have increased significantly.